- About the Cooler Master Mastercase Pro 3

 Disclosure: The Mastercase Pro 3 is provided by Cooler Master

 About the Mastercase Pro 3…

-When I look at the Mastercase Pro 3, its very difficult for me not to mistaken it as an ATX form factor case.
+When I look at the Mastercase Pro 3, it is very difficult for me not to mistake it as an ATX form factor case.
 The height of the case itself makes that impression.
 So you’ll imagine that it will have a good deal of expansion options.
 Cooler Master also will require sticking to its “Mastercase” theme.
 While I am not too sold on the idea that its modularity is geared towards modders, the quality of the Mastercase is rock solid.
 Even among the modders I know locally, they admit that Mastercase is so strong that it is difficult to cut and mod.
-In a way, its speaks for its build quality.
-That was never a problem with most Cooler Master mid end steel cases.
+In a way, it speaks of its build quality.
+That was never a problem with most Cooler Master mid-end steel cases.

 Packaging, Contents and Specifications

 The packaging for this case is no different from Mastercase Pro 5 which was reviewed earlier.

 The accessories box is no different, except 5 version came with a radiator support for the front panel.